cis3296s25/04-projects-cloudlock/README.md

 # Cloud Lock
-ProjectLock is an application that uses secure file and image encryption systems.
+CloudLock is an application that uses secure file and image encryption systems.
 It uses Python and its libraries, such as TkInter, QRCode, and PIL.

 ![This is a screenshot.](images.png)
 # How to run